TREASURIES-Prices recover after selloff, yield curve flattens

 NEW YORK, Dec 26 U.S. Treasury prices recovered

-from a selloff earlier in the week on Friday in very light
+from an early week selloff on Friday in very light trading, and

 Bonds weakened early in the week as investors were reluctant